-Here is a selection of some great, challenging and unusual ultraendurance running events around the world.
+Here is a selection of some great, challenging and unusual ultra-endurance running events from around the world.

 - Atacama Crossing — Chile